Call centre waiting times seem to be getting longer and longer, and Australian consumers are getting more and more fed up with it.

 2. Offer chat on your website

 These days consumers respond well to web chat – and have come to expect it.
 A chat session can take half the time of a call, can be managed by an agent located anywhere, and unlike phone calls – multiple chats can be undertaken simultaneously.
+Read Webchat in contact centres for more information.

 3. Increase your self-help options